ndf-zz/eltaochre/README.md

 ## CONNECTIONS:

-The Elta Console is a mono input, mono output effect with the input channel connected to ADCL.
-ADCL is read as the effect input and ADCR is ignored.
-Both DACL and DACR are connected to the output and are both written with a 100% wet effect signal.
+The Elta Console is a mono input, mono output effect pedal based around a Spin Semiconductor FV-1.
+The input channel is connected to ADCL on the FV-1 and both DACR and DACL are connected to the output.
+In each program, ADCL is read as the effect input and ADCR is ignored.
+DACL and DACR written with a 100% wet effect signal.

 ## PROGRAMMING: